The Ultimate Review of the Best Dryer Vent Covers 2023

 When choosing a dryer vent transition hose that runs from the back of your dryer to the vent cap, you will want to make sure it is not made of foil.
 Those types of cheap transition hoses you find in your local big box store catch lint on the walls much quicker and are not up to code.
 They are a clear and present danger.
 We do not understand why it is even legal to sell them.

-The AC Infinity transition hose is made of a fire-retardant aluminum that can withstand the high temperatures of your dryer appliance.
-With its patented 4-layer design this transition hose is resistant to kinks, bends, tears, and cuts.
-This tubing has a nice black finish on it and is well built.
+The AC Infinity transition hose is made of fire-retardant aluminum that can withstand the high temperatures of your dryer appliance.
+With its patented 4-layer design, this transition hose is resistant to kinks, bends, tears, and cuts.
+This tubing has a nice black finish on it and is well-built.
 Coming in at 8 feet, this will surely be enough hose to connect the dryer to the outdoor cap.

 Product Specs